janeeisenstein/simpl-docs/docs/tutorial/frontend.md

 This properties will be updated as the model service adds, removes or updates scopes.
 You will connect your components to the properties and they will update accordingly.

 Next, logout by going to `localhost:8000/logout/` in your browser.
-Then login as leader@calc.edu with password 'leader'.
+Then login as `leader@calc.edu` with password `leader`.
 Once you are logged in, you should see the 'Hello Leader' message of the skeleton app.
 If you look at the `simpl` state properties, they look similar to those of players except all the run's runusers have been loaded into the `simpl` state.